Hydrogen Ground State

 The electron is modeled from this selection

 Other excited forms of hydrogen are defined by different fields that involve more quarks.
-But this ground-state is tiny, it has just 48 quarks.
+But this ground-state is tiny, it has just 6 quarks per octant.

-Stereochemical quarks are about a million times smaller than thermodynamic quarks, so they are not shown in the movie.
-Note that the foregoing model uses only levo quarks as stereochemical components.
+Atomic hydrogen is also depicted in the movie at the top of the page.
+But stereochemical quarks are about a million times smaller than thermodynamic quarks, so they are not shown in the movie.
+Also note that the model only has levo quarks as stereochemical components.
 So we call this case levorotatory hydrogen.
-If all of the levo quarks are replaced by dextro quarks then the model is of dextrorotatory hydrogen.
+If all of the levo quarks are replaced by dextro quarks then it is called dextrorotatory hydrogen.

 The energy difference between dextrorotatory and levorotatory hydrogen is small enough to usually be ignored.
-But the distinction is important when we use hydrogen to define the handedness of a coordinate system.
+But the distinction is logically important when we specify the handedness of a coordinate system.
 For the rest of this article we only discuss the levorotatory case, and simply call it hydrogen.

 Excited States of Hydrogen

-The excited states of atomic hydrogen are built-up from the components shown in this table.
+The excited states of atomic hydrogen are built-up from the components shown in the following table.
 Some rotating quarks are grouped together as spin-up or spin-down field quanta.
 And a magnetic field is specified using a few muonic quarks.

-The set of quarks noted by is called a Lamb quantum.
+The set of field-quanta noted by is called a Lamb quantum.
 This particle is like a little bit of orbital angular momentum because absorbing or emitting it changes the azimuthal quantum number by without altering or .
-The Lamb quantum is used to explain the Lamb shift because, as shown below, excited states can be accurately constructed as
+The Lamb quantum is used to explain the Lamb shift because excited states can be accurately constructed such that

-Quark coefficients for the Lyman photons are obtained from the gross structure of the hydrogen spectrum, they bring wet and dry quarks into the description.
-Quarks are conserved so the following models for excited states are obtained by adding together the quark-coefficients of all components.
-This method automatically conserves charge, momentum, etc.
+Quark coefficients for the Lyman photons are obtained from the gross structure of the hydrogen spectrum, they bring electrochemical quarks into the description.
+Quarks are conserved so the following models for excited states are obtained by adding together the quark-coefficients of all their components.
+This method automatically conserves momentum, charge, etc.

-And finally, here are models for the -states of excited hydrogen which all have an azimuthal quantum number of .
+And finally, here are models for some -states of excited hydrogen which all have an azimuthal quantum number of .

 Let note the mechanical energy of some excited state , on a scale where the null-value of is obtained when the electron is very far away from the proton.
 For this case1Hydrogen Atom – Chemistry WebBook NIST Standard Reference Database Number 69.
 National Institute of Standards and Technology, Gaithersburg MD, USA. the ground-state has a value of (eV).
-There are some challenges to making accurate measurements in this context.
-So we also specify another quantity as the energy on a scale where, by definition, the ground-state always has a value of exactly zero
+But there are some challenges to making accurate measurements in this context.
+So we also specify a shifted value for the energy on a scale where, by definition, the ground-state always has a value of exactly zero

 Then the excited states of hydrogen are described by the sum